 The eye is used to protect any jealous or negative wishes that are sent towards you, when you are unaware.
 The evil eye symbol promises to keep you safe, which is the most important thing when it comes to fulfilling your dreams.
 There is nothing more beautiful or mystical than evil eye protection.

 In terms of jewelry, the Evil Eye should be worn as a bracelet or a necklace.
 In fact, this mighty symbol is typically implemented as an evil eye charm, as its powers get fully dispersed when the symbol gets materialized.
 For most cultures in the world, the Evil Eye was always believed to have a realigning effect on negative notions.
 There are numerous designs of this ancient symbol and Hippie Fish has some great eye designs.

-Hippie Fish decided to use the evil eye in their jewelry designs because anyone who is spiritual or superstitious in life would like a layer of spiritual protection.
+Hippie Fish designs evil eye gifts for anyone who has modern beliefs, mindfulness, spiritual or is superstitious in life and would like a layer of spiritual protection.
 The Evil Eye was created to give a boost of blessings, protection and good luck.
-When you’re thriving, you need to make sure if anyone is envious that their glare is sent on its way and you and your family and friends are fully protected.
-The eye is truly a wonderful gift idea.
+When you’re thriving, you need to make sure if anyone is envious that their glare is sent on its way and you and your family and friends are fully protected, The eye is truly a versatile gift idea.

 Eye jewelry, evil eye gifts, evil eye, Greek eye, spirituality, mindfulness, rituals, mati.